-(1) Annual Diocesan Pilgrimage at the Grotto of Notre Dame de Lourdes in St. Malo - August 18, 2019
+(1) Annual Diocesan Pilgrimage at the Grotto of Notre Dame de Lourdes in St. Malo - August 17, 2025

 English Mass will be held at 9AM (French Mass: 11AM).
 Confession before both masses.
-Followed by breakfast served by the K of C (Free will offering).
-To view poster, click here
+Food will be sold on site after each Mass.